redpanda-data/cloud-examples/customer-managed/azure/README.md

 The variable files contain the variables that allow you to modify to meet your specific needs.
 - `vars.azure.tf`:  It contains the variables related to Azure credentials.
-- `vars.condition.tf`: It contains the conditional variables on whether to e.g. create VNET.
+- `vars.condition.tf`: It contains the conditional variables on whether to e.g. create NAT.
 - `vars.customer_input.tf`: It contains the variables needed for creating a cluster, which are required when using the Cloud API to create one.
 - `vars.iam.tf`: It contains the variables related to IAM roles.
 - `vars.misc.tf`: It contains the variables, region, zones, tags and resource name prefix.